pliddy-com/recipes-next/README.md

 ### Checkbot Site Scanner for SEO, Security, and Performance

-In order to get more detailed technical scans for SEO, Security, and Performance, the application is scanned with the <a href="https://chrome.google.com/webstore/detail/checkbot-seo-web-speed-se/dagohlmlhagincbfilmkadjgmdnkjinl" target="_blank">Checkbot Site Scanner</a> 🔗.
+In order to get more detailed technical scans for SEO, Security, and Performance, the application is scanned with the <a href="https://chrome.google.com/webstore/detail/checkbot-seo-web-speed-se/dagohlmlhagincbfilmkadjgmdnkjinl" target="_blank">Checkbot Site Scanner</a> 🔗 Chrome Browser extension.

 Checkbot identified a variety of potential security issues with the configuration of the static site delivery through AWS CloudFront and S3.
 Any potential security issues were addressed by proper configuration of response header tags in CloudFront.